 Brown Rice

-While brown rice is nutritious compared to white rice, it is highly fibrous and difficult for babies to digest.
+While brown rice is nutritious compared to white rice, it is highly fibrous and challenging for babies to digest.
 Even if cooked into rice porridge, the hard hull will remain.
 Therefore, it’s best to give white rice.

 Sashimi and Raw Seafood